• Home

 While Cingjing is a great add-on to any Taichung itinerary, most people only visit Cingjing on a day trip from Taichung.
 With that said, though, it’s worth staying overnight to really enjoy all this beautiful area has to offer.

 Since Cingjing is a popular attraction in Taiwan, there are quite a few ways to go there.
-To help you make sense of all the options, here’s a quick transport guide including the absolute best ways to go to Qingjing Farm.
+To help you make sense of all the options, here’s my quick transport guide highlighting the best ways to go to Qingjing Farm.

 Ready to find out how to get to Cingjing from Taichung or Taipei?
 Let’s go!